Mr. Tools

 01

-You can review the formatted or minified JSON in the result area.
+Check the processed JSON in the right result area.

 02